vibspatial/bigwarp/README.md

 ## Converting Bigwarp Zarr to OME TIFF

 Once the .zarr file is saved from Bigwarp, you can quit Fiji.

 Then, in the conda environment created earlier, convert the .zarr file to OME TIFF with `bigwarp-zarr-to-ometiff.ipynb'.

 ## ALTERNATIVELY: Exporting the warped moving image to TIFF

 In some cases, exporting to Zarr may not work and you may want to export to TIFF instead (or do this in the first place).
-To export to TIFF, use the following settings (adjust the number of threads to a value appropriate for your computer):
+To export to TIFF, use the settings below (adjust the number of threads to a value appropriate for your computer).
+IMPORTANT: Make sure your mpving image is switched to the transformed view (using the `T` key), otherwise Bigwarp will not actually export a warped version of your moving image (which seems to be a bug).
+We would recommend to carefully check your output file after using Bigwarp to be sure everything was exported correctly.

 ![bdv](docs/export_to_tiff.PNG)